guochenmeinian/Llama-Langchain-RAG/README.md

 ## 🦙💬 Overview

-The Llama Langchain RAG project is an App designed to answer questions related to the sitcom [**Friends**](https://en.wikipedia.org/wiki/Friends) for fun.
+The Llama Langchain RAG project is an innovative application designed specifically for fans of the beloved sitcom [**Friends**](https://en.wikipedia.org/wiki/Friends) for fun.
 The app includes session chat history and provides an option to select multiple LLaMA2 API endpoints on Replicate.
 Utilizing the power of Retrieval-Augmented Generation (RAG) coupled with a Language Model (LLM), this project employs [LLaMA 2](https://llama.meta.com/llama2/), finetuned with [replicate](https://replicate.com/docs/guides/fine-tune-a-language-model) to provide detailed, contextually accurate answers to complex queries related to content, plot, and characters.

+Note: This is the production version of the application and is optimized for deployment.
+Running it locally may require modifications to suit the development environment.

 ---